n7tae/ham-dht-tools/README.md

 sudo make install
 ```

-See the wiki in the opendht repo if you are interested in retaining either of these.
 Please note that there is no easy way to uninstall OpenDHT once it's been installed.
 However, it is based on static header files and libraries and doesn't use any resources except for a small amount of disk space.

 ## Building the tools